El Chaparral

-The El Chaparral port of entry or border crossing (Puerto Fronterizo El Chaparral) is as of 2012 the main vehicle crossing point from San Diego into Tijuana, Mexico, replacing the former entry point known as Puerta México which stood immediately east of El Chaparral.
+El Chaparral (Spanish: Puerta México el Chaparral) is a southbound vehicle crossing from San Diego into Tijuana.
 It is part of the San Ysidro Port of Entry.
-It is roughly in the same location as the former Virginia Avenue crossing, where trucks entering the US from Mexico prior to 1983, was located.
+It replaced the former entry point known as Puerta México which stood immediately east of El Chaparral.
 The opening of El Chaparral roughly tripled the number of traffic lanes to 22, reducing wait times for vehicles entering Mexico.
+It is roughly in the same location as the former Virginia Avenue crossing, where trucks entering the US from Mexico prior to 1983 was located.
 Access is via a four-lane, temporary access road that is 0.2 mi long and leads west from the end of Interstate 5.